-2020 Call for Proposals will Open August 9th
+2020 Call for Proposals will open September 16th.

 This program, created in 2015, is an initiative of the Psychonomic Society's international outreach as set forth in Society's strategic plan.
 The program aims to strengthen the communication and collaboration between the Society and other international societies representing the field of experimental and cognitive psychology through an annual, jointly organized, cutting-edge topical symposium held at the other international society’s regular annual meeting.
 One international society will be chosen each year for this program.